PRE Breeding Approval – GRADING Stallions & Mares

 The process of Approval for Breeding is referred to as the Basic Grading and in Spain it is called Valoracion Basico.
 The evaluation of the young horses is done by an ANCCE LGPRE trained equine veterinary surgeon (referred to as the Delegate) who is in the full time employment of ANCCE LGPRE.
 Most of these vets spend every day working with PRE breeders in Spain, Inscribing foals or evaluating horses for Basic Grading.
 The Delegate is a different person each year; we don’t know who is coming until a few days before the event starts.

-CURRENT REQUIREMENTS FOR THE BASIC GRADING
+CURRENT REQUIREMENTS FOR THE BASIC GRADING of PRE HORSES

 VENUE & DATES